-How Constant Digital Stimulation Is Killing The Important Art Of Boredom
+How The Digital World Killed The Important Art Of Boredom

-How Constant Digital Stimulation Is Killing The Important Art Of Boredom
+How The Digital World Killed The Important Art Of Boredom

 It’s around 6.20 am, and I’m standing at the station waiting for my train to arrive.
 The screen informs me that the train is due, and I see the lights appear down the tracks as it makes its way around the bend.